 6 Great Stand-up Comedy Questions And My Detailed Answers

-Every now and then I get a request from a college student for information about stand-up comedy for a thesis they are working on.
+Every now and then I get a request from a college student for information about stand-up comedy for a thesis or research project that they are working on.

 I don't usually post my correspondence with students as it tends to be limited in scope and wouldn't usually make for much of an article.

 But in this case, I received a request to answer 6 questions that I thought were pretty good.
 They were broad in scope, covered a lot of ground and the answers are worth sharing in my opinion.

 So here are the 6 questions asked by this particular student along with my answers.

 Q1: What are the main components that make up the stand-up art in your criteria?